 These are great options for graphic designers and artists, too.
 The flat large surface is a great blank canvas, offering an easy way to monetize your art.
 White label tote bags are often available through print-on-demand companies, allowing you to get started with a low initial investment.

 10. Massage guns

-Massage guns were another breakout product idea in 2020 after many replaced their wellness rituals with at-home devices.
-Sites like Alibaba return multiple results for massage guns that can be customized with your logo.
+Massage guns were another breakout product idea in 2020, after many replaced their wellness rituals with at-home devices.
+This is an excellent white label product to consider if you are looking to enter this lucrative industry.
+Sites like Alibaba return multiple results for massage guns that can be customized with your own branding.

 Think beyond mugs—why not sell your own branded coffee beans?
 Some coffee producers will work with other brands to produce custom blends and packaging.
-Generally, these partnerships would require a sizable investment, but there are inexpensive alternatives.
+Generally, these partnerships would require a sizable investment, but there are inexpensive alternatives and can generate steady passive income.
 Try your hand at selling custom-branded coffee online with Dripshipper, a white label coffee bean seller that integrates with your Shopify store.